Rada Reklamy Rada Reklamy

 Article 2

-1. The activities to which the provisions of the Code apply shall be performed with due diligence, in accordance with the prevailing standards of decency, with a due sense of social responsibility, and should conform to the principles of fair competition.
+1. The activities to which the provisions of the Code apply must be performed with due diligence, in accordance with social conventions, with a due sense of social responsibility, and should conform to the principles of fair competition.

-2. The parties to agreements applying to advertising can construct their mutual legal relations at their own discretion, provided that such relations are consistent with the Code.
+2. The parties to agreements related to advertising and, at the same time, signatories to this Code can maintain their mutual legal relations at their own discretion, provided that such relations are consistent with the Code.

 II.
 DEFINITIONS